 Note that you cannot connect from a Python 2.x interpreter to a 3.x one, or vice versa.
+Trying to do so will results in all kinds of strange exceptions, so beware.
 This is because Python 3 introduces major changes to the object model used by Python 2.x: some types were removed, added or unified into others.
 Byte- and Unicode- strings gave me a nightmare (and they still account for many bugs in the core interpreter).
 On top of that, many built-in modules and functions were renamed or removed, and many new language features were added.
 These changes render the two major versions of Python incompatible with one another, and sadly, this cannot be bridged automatically by RPyC at the serialization layer.

 It’s not that I didn’t try – it’s just too hard a feat.
-It’s bascially like
+It’s basically like

 writing a 100% working 2to3 tool,